shanexuu/fintech-savr-app/README.md

 ### **Mobile-First Design**

-- Navigate easily with a sleek, minimalistic, and responsive user interface built with Tailwind CSS.
+- Navigate easily with a sleek, minimalistic, responsive user interface built with Tailwind CSS.
 - Access a consistent experience across iOS, Android, and web platforms, thanks to React Native and Expo.

 ---